-3.7.8 Block F: item 8: rent paid for building: The rent paid for hiring the building for the financial year is reported here.
-3.7.9 Block F: item 9: rent paid for land on lease or royalties on mines, quarries and similar assets: It excludes the amount of royalties paid for procuring raw materials such as extraction of lime stones from quarries.

-3.7.10 Block F: item 10: interest paid: Include all interest paid on factory account on loans irrespective of duration and nature of agency/party from which loan was taken.
-Interest paid to partners and proprietors on capital will not be included.

-3.7.11 Block F: item 11: purchase value of goods sold in the same condition as purchased: All sales of a factory can be classified according as to whether the sale is (i) of the product of the factory, (ii) of goods incidental to manufacturing and (iii) other items not connected with manufacturing.
-Item 11 will relate such of the goods of (ii) above, which are sold in the same condition as purchased, i.e., without any transformation.

-3.7.11.1 If a factory manufacturing cottonseed oil from oil seeds, also purchases and sells cotton as a subsidiary activity, the purchase value of cotton sold during the year will be entered against Item 11.

-3.7.11.2 If a factory purchased some spare parts with the intention of using these in the manufacture of machinery but sells some of the spare parts during the year, the purchase value of these spare parts sold will be entered here.
+- 3.7.9 Block F: item 9: rent paid for land on lease or royalties on mines, quarries and similar assets: It excludes the amount of royalties paid for procuring raw materials such as extraction of lime stones from quarries. - 3.7.10 Block F: item 10: interest paid: Include all interest paid on factory account on loans irrespective of duration and nature of agency/party from which loan was taken.
+Interest paid to partners and proprietors on capital will not be included. - 3.7.11 Block F: item 11: purchase value of goods sold in the same condition as purchased: All sales of a factory can be classified according as to whether the sale is (i) of the product of the factory, (ii) of goods incidental to manufacturing, and (iii) other items not connected with manufacturing.
+Item 11 will relate such of the goods of (ii) and (iii) above, which are sold in the same condition as purchased, i.e., without any transformation. - 3.7.11.1 If a factory manufacturing cottonseed oil from oil seeds, also purchases and sells cotton as a subsidiary activity, the purchase value of cotton sold during the year will be entered against Item 11. - 3.7.11.2 If a factory purchased some spare parts with the intention of using these in the manufacture of machinery but sells some of the spare parts during the year, the purchase value of these spare parts sold will be entered here.
 Activities carried on shops and commercial establishments, goods purchased and sold, as a part of speculative activities (in the nature of purchase and sale without delivery of goods) will be excluded.
 The purchase value of electricity sold, if any, is also to be reported here.